Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories

-To overcome these limitations, we propose a 3D object editing framework called \textbf{Perturb-and-Revise (PnR)}, which leverages existing 3D generation methods for editing in a flexible and natural way.
-Fig.~\ref{fig:conceptual} shows the overall process.
+To overcome these limitations, we propose a 3D object editing framework called \textbf{Perturb-and-Revise (PnR)}, which leverages existing 3D generation methods for editing in a flexible and natural way (Figs.~\ref{fig:teaser} and \ref{fig:teaser-bear}).
 Drawing on the notion that NeRF parameters optimized with score distillation can be considered as a particle~\cite{wang2024prolificdreamer} or data point~\cite{dupont2022data}, we propose a novel method that leverages perturbation at the parameter level to perform text-based edits requiring various changes.
 Specifically, we construct versatile NeRF initialization by interpolating the source NeRF and a random NeRF initialization.
-Intuitively, perturbation in the parameter space helps the particle escape local minima and facilitates its following of the natural trajectory of the generative ODE towards the distribution of the desired edit, allowing for a wide range of challenging edits including changing the pose and introducing new objects.
+Intuitively, perturbation in the parameter space helps the particle escape local minima and facilitates its following of the natural trajectory of the generative ODE towards the distribution of the desired edit (Fig.~\ref{fig:conceptual}), allowing for a wide range of challenging edits including changing the pose and introducing new objects.

 Additionally, to determine the amount of perturbation needed to escape the basin of attraction without costly searching algorithms, we propose an algorithm based on the loss landscape near the source parameters, by simulating a few score distillation steps ahead of the parameter perturbation and optimization.
 After the early step of our framework, to achieve more similarity to the original object and refine the quality of the result, we employ the Identity-Preserving Gradient (IPG) to increase the fidelity of the edited NeRF to the source NeRF.